Skip to Main Content

 Average home insurance cost by deductible amount

 Your deductible is another factor that can impact the cost of your home insurance.
 Generally, the higher your deductible, the lower your rate.
-When you set a high deductible, you take on some of the risk that would otherwise be transferred to your homeowners insurance company.
+When you set a high deductible, you take on more of the risk that would otherwise be transferred to your homeowners insurance company.
 In turn, your carrier will usually offer you a cheaper premium.

-A high deductible means higher out-of-pocket expenses in the event of a covered claim, so choosing a deductible you can comfortably pay with no warning is essential.
+A high deductible usually means higher out-of-pocket expenses in the event of a covered claim, so choosing a deductible you can comfortably pay with no warning is essential.
 While selecting a high deductible can be a valid cost-saving measure for some homeowners, others might experience financial hardship if they need to file a claim and can’t afford their deductible.
 Additionally, your lender may issue maximum deductible limits under the terms of your loan.

 To provide a baseline, below you’ll find average rates for some of the most common home insurance deductible amounts: